anniejose212/testbotchronicles/_posts/2025-08-14-iwebdriver-and-iwebelement.md

 title: "Understanding IWebDriver and IWebElement in Selenium with C#"
 date: 2025-08-15
 categories: [automation-adventures]
-description: A complete guide to IWebDriver and IWebElement, the core interfaces for Selenium automation in C#.
+description: IWebDriver and IWebElement, the core interfaces for Selenium automation in C#.
 ---

 # Understanding IWebDriver and IWebElement in Selenium with C#